ZaTribune/android-videobe/README.md

 * This App provides a live preview for the output video to the user, this gives a great deal of verification.
 * It has just 3 simple steps as: Select a Tool, a Video and some options.
 * Supports most major Video formats with a multi set of codecs.
-* And of course,a responsive design, pretty nice performance for all devices , supports Android from API Level 16 .
+* And of course, a responsive design, pretty nice performance, support for Android from API Level 16 .

 ## Android Support
  minSdkVersion 16